 Twitch is an online video streaming platform that allows creators to share audiovisual content.
 The platform’s primary focus is on live streaming video gameplay.
 Other categories include music, art, live cooking, or channels for simply chatting.

-The business model of Twitch is based on a variety of income streams.
-The company makes money by charging users a monthly subscription fee, offering their own digital currency, running video ads, as well as selling merchandise.
+Twitch makes money by charging users a monthly subscription fee, offering their own digital currency (called Bits), running video ads, as well as selling merchandise.
 Portions of that revenue are then shared with the platform’s content creators.

-Founded in 2007 by two former Yale grads, the company has been a huge success to date.
-In 2014, Twitch was acquired by Amazon for $970 million.
+Founded in 2007 by two former Yale grads, the company has been a huge success so far In 2014, Twitch was acquired by Amazon for $970 million.
 Today, over 150 million people tune in to Twitch content every month.

 How Twitch Works